cyberark/conjur/docs/index.md

     <div class="col-md-6 feature">
       <img src="/img/feature-icons/authorization-icon.svg" alt="Authorization icon">
       <h2>Authorization Model</h2>
       Conjur’s machine identity capabilities are built on the foundation of RBAC, ensuring that the automated workloads managed by Conjur are running with proven and scalable security properties.
-Conjur’s machine identity rules are managed using declarative documents called policies.
-Policy management can be federated across an organization in a strictly managed way, ensuring that management of Conjur security rules at scale is both tightly managed and scalable from the standpoint of organizational size.
+Conjur's policy management can be managed strictly, ensuring that security rules at scale is both tightly managed and scalable.
     </div>

     <div class="col-md-6 feature">